 Community: A benefit of gardening that is often overlooked is the wonderful gardening community.
 Whether a local or an online gardening group, these communities always have plant lovers who are willing to help out.

 How to Start a Garden in Your Apartment

 Before you plant your first seed, let’s consider a few requirements for a successful apartment garden:

 How Do I Decide Where to Plant My Apartment Garden?

 The most essential requirement for indoor plants to thrive is sunlight.
 Depending on the available space, you can plant your garden indoors or outdoor.

 To ensure that your plants get enough sunlight, place them in a south-facing windowsill in the northern hemisphere, or a north-facing windowsill in the southern hemisphere.

 If you do not get enough sunlight in the winter, consider purchasing a grow light.

 Herbs can be grown in jars on your kitchen windowsill for easy access when cooking.
 You can start with a herb garden and then proceed to increase your plant collection as you hone your gardening skills.

-Some vegetables can be grown outside on the balcony or on a rooftop, depending on the spaces available to you.
+Some vegetables can be grown outside on the balcony or a rooftop, depending on your space.